 From Honduras, at the heart of Central America, the Spirit Animal Coffee blend is crafted from beans grown on farms located at high altitudes where trees’ slower maturation allows more time for their fruit to reach optimal sweetness.
 The team then carefully selects the top 1% of beans, measuring their sweetness with a refractometer and hand-plucking only the fruits that qualify to create amazing coffee blends.

 Known for their sweet and slightly acidic cherries, the result of the fusion is quite delicious.
 And, they’re organic.
 Never underestimate the power of organically-grown coffee beans.
 So, that’s a win-win if we ever saw one.

-Spirit Animal Coffee roasts their beans to order which maximises the freshness.
+Spirit Animal Coffee roasts its beans to order which maximizes the freshness.
 They come in whole beans, so check which grind is best for your coffee maker.
 The coffee maker also makes sure to fairly pay their farmers so they can focus on what they do best: diligently and meticulously growing high-quality organic coffee beans.

 Real Good Coffee Co.: Best budget

 The folks behind US-based Real Good Coffee Co are on a mission to make the best possible coffee at a price that’s fair for you.
 And they’ve succeeded!
 But cutting down on marketing costs and fancy packaging, Real Good Coffee Co. is the best budget coffee you can get.

 You can expect freshly roasted high-quality beans with a reliable taste for your morning cup of coffee.
 Ideal if you’re in a rush and just want to head out the door with your travel coffee mug.